autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 The easiest way to create an Autoware-compatible vector map is to use [Vector Map Builder](https://tools.tier4.jp/vector_map_builder/), a free web-based tool provided by [TIER IV, Inc.](https://www.tier4.jp/).
 Vector Map Builder allows you to create lanes and add additional regulatory elements such as stop signs or traffic lights using a point cloud map as a reference.

+For open-source software options, [MapToolbox](https://github.com/autocore-ai/MapToolbox) is a plugin for [Unity](https://unity.com/) specifically designed to create Lanelet2 maps for Autoware.
-Technically, you can also use open-source software such as [JOSM](https://josm.openstreetmap.de/) to create Lanelet2 primitives, including point and linestring, and save the map as an OSM file.
-However, various modifications, e.g., adding mandatory tags and relations, must be done manually to make the map compatible with Autoware.
-This process can be very tedious and time-consuming.
-Another open-source option worth mentioning is [MapToolbox](https://github.com/autocore-ai/MapToolbox), a plugin for [Unity](https://unity.com/) designed to create a Lanelet2 map for Autoware.
+Although [JOSM](https://josm.openstreetmap.de/) is another open-source tool that can be used to create Lanelet2 maps, be aware that a number of modifications must be done manually to make the map compatible with Autoware.
+This process can be tedious and time-consuming and so use of JOSM is not recommended.

 ## Autoware-compatible map providers